activelamp/12-factor-demo/README.md

 Go to your Browser address bar type and hit enter:  localhost:7080

-Open VSCode and click the 'Source Control' icon where you will initialize your local Git repository (Or do it in your own favorite Git/IDE environment)
+Open Visual Studio Code and click the 'Source Control' icon where you will initialize your local Git repository (Or do it in your own favorite Git/IDE environment)
 --------------------------------------------------------------
 # WHAT'S GOING ON & ADDTIONAL STEPS TO TAKE THINGS FURTHER
 The file to first take a look at in the GitHub repository is that “Makefile” .
 Basically you need to think about it as the file that you are going to run to invoke the